css566/css566.github.io/_posts/2016-05-12-Lean-Startups_and_CI.md

  ![enter image description here](https://github.com/css566/css566.github.io/blob/master/images/LeanStartupCyle.PNG?raw=true)

-  > Fig 1: Illustrates the working of A Lean Startup Cycle
+  > Fig 1: Illustrates the working of A Lean Startup Cycle[5]

 ## 2. What is Lean and Continuous Improvement?
 [3]
   Lean manufacturing is a continuous improvement model that strives to eliminate non-value-added activities.
 Continuous improvement is an organizational mindset that focuses on an ongoing effort to improve.
 There are a number of continuous improvement-type approaches that firms can adopt.
 Manufacturers that embrace an attitude of continuous improvement can be transformed into agile, more competitive, and more profitable businesses.